-Please stand up it $\square$ You grew up as a member of a minority group in your community. □ You grew up in a neighborhood that was not multiracial. ☐ Your family employed domestic help of a different race. ☐ You went to an elementary school that was not multiracial. □ People have ever made derogatory comments to you about your race. □ People have ever made derogatory comments to you about your ethnicity. ☐ You heard family members use derogatory terms for or made jokes about other racial and ethnic groups. □ People have ever made derogatory comments to you about your religion. $\hfill \square$ You have ever been treated differently than other students by a professor and you believe this treatment was due to your race or ethnicity. ☐ You have ever been a victim of violence because you were different than others. ☐ You have ever confronted someone who made a racist comment or joke. $\hfill \square$ You have ever been questioned or challenged by family or friends about your association or friendships with people of a different background. $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ $ ☐ You were told by your family not to trust anyone of a different race. ☐ You have ever experienced fear traveling through a neighborhood which was predominately of a different racial background than your own. ☐ You have ever experienced anxiety being in a group where you were the only person of your racial group. ☐ You have experienced any discomfort answering any of the questions during this exercise.
+Please stand up 17 I You grew up as a member of a minority group in your community.
+I You grew up in a neighborhood that was not multiracial.
+I Your family employed domestic help of a different race.
+I You went to an elementary school that was not multiracial.
+People have ever made derogatory comments to you about your race.
+People have ever made derogatory comments to you about your ethnicity.
+I You heard family members use derogatory terms for or made jokes about other racial and ethnic groups.
+People have ever made derogatory comments to you about your religion.
+I You have ever been treated differently than other students by a professor and you believe this treatment was due to your race or ethnicity.
+I You have ever been a victim of violence because you were different than others.
+I You have ever confronted someone who made a racist comment or joke.
+I You have ever been questioned or challenged by family or friends about your association or friendships with people of a different background.
+I You do not have any close friends of a different race I You were told by your family not to trust anyone of a different race.
+I You have ever experienced fear traveling through a neighborhood which was predominately of a different racial background than your own.
+I You have ever experienced anxiety being in a group where you were the only person of your racial group.